Kermalis/EndianBinaryIO/README.md

 The IBinarySerializable interface allows an object to be read and written in a customizable fashion.
 Also included are attributes that can make reading and writing objects less of a headache.
+For example, classes and structs in C# cannot have ignored members when marshalling, but EndianBinaryIO has a BinaryIgnoreAttribute that will ignore members when reading and writing.

 ----
 # Example: